inlivedev/inlive-website/content/docs/tutorial/tutorial-building-viewer-counter-widget-with-real-time-widget-api/index.md

 </script>
 ```

 To successfully subscribe to the channel server, the client needs an **ID of the stream**.
-In order to get the ID of the stream and use the real-time widget API, you must have a stream created first using inLive stream API and get the ID for that specific stream.
+In order to get the ID of the stream and use the Real-Time Widget API, you must have a stream created first using inLive stream API and get the ID for that specific stream.
 We cannot use the ID of the stream that has already ended.
 [This article](/docs/tutorial/tutorial-app-with-webrtc/) will help you understand working with inLive stream API and getting the ID of the stream.

 In the code above, we use a stream with the ID of 15.
 Currently, the ID is always a number.
 The code above basically says that we want to subscribe to the inLive channel server with the ID of 15.
 If there is no error message in the console, that means we have successfully subscribed to the inLive channel server with the stream ID of 15.